Blue Heelers: episode guide

 Episode 12.04 (461)

-Amy is suspicious when a woman's second baby dies of SIDS, only a week after another SIDS death in town —and the details are identical.
+Amy is suspicious when a woman's baby is found dead in his crib, apparently the result of SIDS.
+It is the second child the again-pregnant woman has lost in suspicious circumstances and comes only a week after another SIDS death in town — and the details are identical.
 Could this be a copycat case?

-Joss has moved out to share with a couple of blokes, and his care packages from his mum are now coming to the station —much to Kelly's derisive amusement.
+Joss has moved out of home to share with a couple of blokes, and his care packages from his mum are now coming to the station — much to Kelly's derisive amusement.

-Guest Starring: Charlie Clausen as Snr Const Alex Kirby Roslyn Oades as Miranda Cooper Jono Burns as Jason Cooper, Sharni Page as Olivia Harris, Dean Jarred as Baby David Cooper, Johnny Flynn as Daryl Bartlett, Mickey Camilleri as Pauline Bartlett, Val Jellay as Marjorie Price, Tharini Mudaliar as Dr Amberkar
+Guest Starring: Charlie Clausen as Snr Const Alex Kirby; Roslyn Oades as Miranda Cooper, Jono Burns as Jason Cooper, Sharni Page as Olivia Harris, Dean Jarred as Baby David Cooper, Johnny Flynn as Daryl Dumbo Bartlett, Mickey Camilleri as Pauline Bartlett, Val Jellay as Marjorie Price, Tharini Mudaliar as Dr Ambekar

 Chasing Smoke